Liz Truss says Britain can ‘ride out the storm’ in first speech as PM

 On the economy, she stuck to her widely-criticised plans for tax cuts, which political opponents and economists have warned could fuel inflation.

-She said a “bold plan” of tax cuts and reforms would drive her “mission to get the UK working, builiding and growing”.
+She said a “bold plan” of tax cuts and reforms would drive her “mission to get the UK working, building and growing”.

 Ms Truss gave no details of the energy plan, which she said would come by the end of the week and is expected to include £90bn or more support for power companies to fund a £2,50-a-year price freeze for domestic consumers and further help for businesses.